back BACK

 Meals

 Breakfasts will usually be boxed and eaten in the field.
 Some mornings we may eat at hotels if time permits with our itinerary.
 Lunches will include both sit-down restaurants, and sandwiches to go.
-Most dinners are at our favorite local restaurants, but depenging on birding we may take a boxed dinner into the field or provide a picnic dinner.
+Most dinners are at our favorite local restaurants, but depending on birding we may take a boxed dinner into the field or provide a picnic dinner.
 Water and soft drinks are included with meals, but alcoholic drinks ARE NOT.
 They may be purchased on your own with meals.

 Pace